cloudflare/miniflare/docs/web-assembly.md

 ## Bindings

-WebAssembly modules can are bound as follows.
+WebAssembly modules are bound as follows.
 The bound keys will be instances of [WebAssembly.Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Module):

 ```shell